couryrr/notes/software_engineering/java_interview.md

 Composable method name on repos.
 @Query - to write jpql

+>[!NOTE]
-[!note](you can use the @PersistenceContext to expose the entity manager and gain back some control.)
+>you can use the @PersistenceContext to expose the entity manager and gain back some control.)

 ### Testing